-This page contains immigration updates and planning resources relating to the COVID-19 pandemic.
+This page contains immigration updates and planning resources relating to international students and scholars and the COVID-19 pandemic.
 It has been issued for the information and benefit of the Tufts international student, scholar, and employee community.
-This information is regularly updated.

 COVID-19 Requirements for Air Travel to the US (Updated 06/14/2022)